johnmbaughman/ConsoleWrapper/README.md

 # ConsoleWrapper
-ConsoleWrapper is a wrapper for console applications, allowing them to be run headlessly with redirected IO.
-In other words, ConsoleWrapper provides all the implementation for starting a headless console, redirecting its standard input, output and error streams, and managing the process.
+ConsoleWrapper allows starting a headless console, redirecting its standard input, output and error streams, and managing the process.
 And of course, all of this is customisable.
 Want a window?
 No problem.
 Change the IO encoding?
 You can do that too.

 ## Features
 * Management of console process